Guthen/guthscp096/README.md

 ## Known Issues
 ### "The addon doesn't work!"
 Be sure to have installed [[SCP] Guthen's Addons Base](https://steamcommunity.com/sharedfiles/filedetails/?id=2139692777) on your server.
-Verify that you can open the configuration menu with `guthscpbase` in your game console.
+Verify that you can open the configuration menu with `guthscp_menu` in your game console.

 ### "I enrage SCP-096 even though I didn't looked at him!"
 The detection system is far from being perfect as you can tell.